bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Differential Diagnosis: Ruling Out Other Causes

-A thorough history, physical examination, and appropriate laboratory tests are essential to exclude these conditions and ensure proper treatment.
+A thorough history, physical examination, and appropriate laboratory tests can help ensure that you receive the correct treatment.

 Managing Night Sweats in Testosterone Therapy